Sales forecasting is a common topic of discussion among sales leaders. Forecasting can shape the stock market and drive key business decisions.

 3. Sales forecasting to prepare operations.

-While your overall sales forecast might be broken down into quarters and months, your operational team may need weekly or daily forecasts.
+While it can be broken down into quarters and months, your operational team may need weekly or daily forecasts.
 Depending on your industry, you may need to provide a live-updating forecast.

 The operations team might need this information to hire and allocate resources, order supplies, or manufacture products.
 They may need to provide it to their supply chains so they can properly prepare.